Warning the West of Its Hypocrisy

 All such derogatory labels point to someone’s lesser social status.
 Yet, without them, our failing economies could not survive.
 In general, we employ immigrants to do the most mind-numbing, low-skilled and poorly paid work we can no longer afford to do ourselves.

 In fact, the oft false promise of citizenship and equal rights dangling before their eyes like a carrot on a stick is precisely what persuades immigrants to put up with their condition.
-All Western power thus rest on a mastery of the art of human exploitation.
+All Western power thus rests on a mastery of the art of human exploitation.

 To an outsider, though, ours could easily be mistaken for the most slave-run civilization in the history of all mankind.
 A Roman soldier wandering the busy streets of New York today would easily recognize a legal hierarchy based on race and ethnicity.
 We only differ from Romans in that we’ve invented elaborate newspeak to manipulate the plebs into disregarding what their eyes can see.